konstellation-io/website/content/en/docs/KRE/user/30_versions/_index.md

 The main components of a node are:

 - The data contract defined in `.proto` files.
 Specifies the input and output of a node.
-- The base image for the node. `KAI Server` provides several flavors for the base image (both in python and goLang).
+- The base image for the node. `KAI Server` provides several flavors for the base image (both in Python and GoLang).
 - The code that runs on top the base image.
 The code defines the behaviour and responsibilities of the node.
 Nodes are coded on top of the `KAI Server Runner SDK`

 Nodes are defined in the `krt.yml` manifest with the following structure: